smantic/blog/content/posts/context.md

 Sometimes you may want to use context to let you know if you should continue with some operation in your system.
 How do we know when a context has been cancelled?
 Or its deadline has been passed?

-The way context implements "cancellation" is by using a channel, when we receive something on the channel we know we should halt further work.
+The way context implements _cancellation_ is by using a channel, when we receive something on the channel we know we should halt further work.
 There are a couple ways you can do this.

-1st. by using `select`
+One way is by using `select`

 ```go
 import(